-- Identify examples of the rights and responsibilities of citizenship - Personal rights - Political rights - Economic rights - Personal responsibilities - Civic responsibilities - Identify personal rights and responsibilities - Identify sources of conflict and disagreement and different ways conflicts can be resolved - Identify the importance of political leadership and public service in the school, community, state and nation - Explain the benefits of following rules and laws and the consequences of violating them - Identify ways to participate in government and civic life
+- Identify examples of the rights and responsibilities of citizenship - Identify personal rights and responsibilities. - Identify sources of conflict and disagreement and different ways conflicts can be resolved - Identify the importance of political leadership and public service in the school, community, state and nation - Describe ways citizens can influence the decisions and actions of government - Explain the benefits of following rules and laws and the consequences of violating them - Identify ways to participate in government and civic life

-- A. Identify examples of the rights and responsibilities of citizenship - B. Identify personal rights and responsibilities - Identify sources of conflict and disagreement and different ways conflicts can be resolved - D. Identify the importance of political leadership and public service in the school, community, state and nation - E. Describe ways citizens can influence the decisions and actions of government - F. Explain the benefits of following rules and laws and the consequences of violating them - G. Identify ways to participate in government and civic life
+- A. Identify examples of the rights and responsibilities of citizenship - B. Identify personal rights and responsibilities in the community - Identify sources of conflict and disagreement and different ways conflicts can be resolved - D. Identify the importance of political leadership and public service in the school, community, state and nation - E. Describe ways citizens can influence the decisions and actions of government - F. Explain the benefits of following rules and laws and the consequences of violating them - G. Identify ways to participate in government and civic life

-- Discuss the necessity of voting. - Discuss personal responsibilities in the community, such as recycling and and following laws like bicycle safety and wearing a seatbelt. - Use role plays to solve problems and disagreements. - Demonstrate ways to be a leader/role model in the classroom and community. - Influence the actions of government through letter writing, discussions with school/community leaders. - Initiate a public service project (e.g., school-wide cleanup, food drive). - Develop rules and consequences within the classroom. - Hold a classroom election.
+- Discuss the importance of voting. - Describe personal responsibilities in the community such as following the laws such as bicycle safety, recycling and wearing a seatbelt. - Discuss ways to solve problems and disagreements. - Describe ways to be a leader/role model in the classroom and community. - Explain how they can influence the actions of government (e.g., letter writing, discussions with school/community leaders). - Initiate a public service project (e.g., school-wide cleanup, food drive). - Develop rules and consequences within the classroom. - Participate in a classroom election. - Participate in anti-bullying initiatives.